 The user programmable portion of the Security Register can only be programmed one time.

 Therefore, it is not possible, for example, to only program the first two bytes of the register and then program the remaining 62 bytes at a later time.

-The Program Security Register command utilizes the internal buffer for processing.
-Therefore, the contents of the Buffer will be altered from its previous state when this command is issued.
+The Program Security Register command utilizes Buffer 1 for processing.
+Therefore, the contents of Buffer 1 will be altered from its previous state when this command is issued.